dsheiko/micro-requirejs/README.md

  and start acting whenever they are ready.
 Most commonly used approach here would be AMD.
 That's a sophisticated and time-proved solution.
 However to use it with libraries, you must have them converted to modules.
-I don't appreciate the idea to interfere with 3-rd party library code.
+I don't appreciate the idea to interfere with 3-rd party library code, besides I would prefer loader library as small as possible.
-At the same time I still need non-blocking loading and dependency being resolved in my code.
-Thus,
+So here we go!
+Micro-RequireJS is just **728B** (gzipped JavaScript) and at the same time it allows you to control non-blocking (async) script loading and dependency resolution.
-I worked out a very simple, but yet working solution.

 ### How to use